This website was created and is maintained by Don Bullock.

 All rights are reserved

 It seems that box making is something that most woodworkers do from time to time.
-I think it's partly because we want to use up some of our offcuts.
+I think it's partly because we want to use up some of our offcuts and scrap wood.
 At least for me that's part of the motivation.
 I also find boxes to be fun to make, help me hone some of my skills and they don't take up a lot of room.

 This box was one I made from scraps of quilted maple.
 I resawed the maple pieces to use for the sides of the box and used Forstner bits to make the indention on the inside for the AKC medallion to fit in.